frontarm/navi-website/src/pages/guides/minimal-example.md

 //--- styles.css <-- styles.css
 ```

-The `<NavLoading>` component accepts a render function as its children, to which it passes a boolean that indicates whether its nested `<NavRoute>` component is waiting for  content.
-You're free to render this boolean however you'd like, but you can save yourself the trouble by importing and using `react-busy-indicator` -- the same loading bar used on this site.
+The `<NavLoading>` component accepts a render function as its children, to which it passes any `route` object that is currently being loaded (but that is not yet being rendered by `<NavContent>` elements).
+You're free to use this however you'd like -- in this example, I've used it with the `react-busy-indicator` package to display a loading overlay while the next page's content is being fetched.

 What next?